-- · Lots of linting and refactoring! - Bugfix with regards to using arrays as parameters to private functions (#1418).
-Please check your contracts, and upgrade to latest version, if you do use this. - Slight shrinking in init produced bytecode. (#1399) - Additional constancy protection in the for .. range expression. (#1397) - Improved bug report (#1394) - Fix returning of External Contract from functions (#1376) - Interface unit fix (#1303) - Not Equal (!=) optimisation (#1303) 1386 - New assert <condition>, UNREACHABLE statement. (#711)
+- Lots of linting and refactoring! - Bugfix with regards to using arrays as parameters to private functions (#1418).
+Please check your contracts, and upgrade to latest version, if you do use this. - Slight shrinking in init produced bytecode. (#1399) - Additional constancy protection in the for .. range expression. (#1397)